What Happens at a Drug and Alcohol Evaluation?

 When a person is suspected of having a drug or alcohol addiction, they may be required to attend a drug and alcohol evaluation.
 This is a process in which a professional will assess the person’s drug and alcohol use and determine if they have an addiction.
 The evaluation will also look at the person’s mental and physical health, as well as their family and social history.
 If the person is found to have an addiction, the evaluation will also determine the best treatment plan for them.
 The process of a drug and alcohol evaluation typically includes several components.

 First, the individual being evaluated must complete an intake form detailing their substance use history as well as any relevant personal information.
 Next, a health care professional will conduct one-on-one interviews with the person to evaluate their current state.
-Questions asked during the interview may include why they started using Alcohol and Drug Evaluation Atlanta in the first place, how often they use them now and what kind of effects it has on their life.
+Questions asked during the interview may include why they started using alcohol and drug evaluation Atlanta in the first place, how often they use them now, and what kind of effects it has on their life.
 During the assessment, various testing procedures are used to measure certain lifestyle factors such as physical activity levels or nutrition status that could be affecting a person’s substance abuse problem.
-Lastly, once all of this information is collected and analyzed, a diagnosis can be given on whether someone does have an addiction and if so what type of treatment should be recommended.
+Lastly, once all of this information is collected and analyzed, a diagnosis can be given on whether someone does have an addiction and, if so, what type of treatment should be recommended.

 what do they do for a drug and alcohol evaluation